knightsUCF/Plantopia/README.md

 - create a satisfying planting mechanism:

-  - tap on device to plant with a plopping sound
+  - tap on device to plant with a plopping sound (can pop lips)

   - begin timer to grow